-By Dr. Paul Jerard, E-RYT 500
+By Dr. Paul Jerard, E-RYT 500, YACEP

+What is the miracle of self-help in Yoga?
 Can Yoga make miracles happen?
 Can we make miracles happen?
 How often do you hear people hope or wish for a miracle?
 Many people perform wishful thinking, but how much action do they put into their wishes?
 Let’s look deeper into our daily Yoga practice, in order to recognize miracles – whether they are big or small.

 When we sit down to meditate, it does not have to be a chore.
 There are many forms of meditation.
 One of them is through mindful self-reflection.
 This is not a time for self-destructive criticism, but for objective observation.

 These may seem like small matters, but karma is a chain of small matters, which are the result of initial action that “set the wheels of motion” into a concerted action.

 Many people are not aware of how much good they do for others, until the results of initial action become apparent.
 Consider this: Yoga, in all of its forms, is designed to end or reduce suffering.
 This may not seem to be a miracle to you, but it makes a big difference to someone who is in extreme pain.

 Worse yet, our spiritual health can become challenged.
 There are those who suffer and blame everyone for their problems.
 This is extremely unhealthy for many reasons; stirring up negative energy does not resolve problems and can make problems worse.

 In the past, our ancestors sacrificed each other in order to end suffering.
 At this point in time, we consider ourselves civilized, in comparison to our ancestors; but when suffering is overwhelming, it becomes easier to take a rational thought and toss it out the window.

 © Copyright – Aura Wellness Center – Publications Division

-To see our selection of Yoga teacher training and continuing education courses for specialized Yoga certification, please visit the following link.
+To see our selection of Yoga instructor courses and continuing education courses, please visit the following link.